|

 characteristic elements as described in Musicology are

 recognized both by experts and novices.
-This project will take
+This project takes

 into account different ways of interaction between global